Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 Under no circumstances will the City provide funds to a homebuyer in excess of what is needed to close the loan.

-- Mixed Income BMR purchaser: Borrower must have a purchase approval letter for a mixed-income BMR unit issued by MOHCD
+- BMR purchaser: Borrower must have a conditional approval letter issued by MOHCD to purchase the BMR unit.

 - Maximum Income Limits: household income must not exceed 120% of the Area Median Income (AMI).